jetbrains-academy/javascript-course/Asynchronous/async-await/task.md

-Previously, we have discussed how we can specify a handler to be called after the completion of an asynchronous action and even learned how to build a chain of such handlers.
+Previously, we discussed how to specify a handler to be called after the completion of an asynchronous action and even learned how to build a chain of such handlers.
-All these actions are executed automatically independently of the main program, but sometimes we need to explicitly wait for some action to complete.
+All these actions are executed automatically and independently of the main program, but sometimes we need to explicitly wait for an action to complete.

 To begin with, let's declare an `async` function.
-In this case, we explicitly specify that the function will handle asynchronous operations and will always return a `Promise`.
+In this case, we explicitly specify that the function handles asynchronous operations and will always return a `Promise`.
-You may notice that it is much easier to read code this way.
+You may notice that code written this way is much easier to read.

 ```js
 async function hello() {